-The HASS (Hoarding, Advocacy Support Service) trial is an initiative of the ACT government Hoarding Case Management Group (HCMG), responsible for a whole-of-government approach to the management of complex hoarding and domestic squalor cases.
-The HASS trial is managed at Woden Community Service.
+HASS’s intensive support stream is an initiative of the ACT Government’s Hoarding Case Management Group (HCMG), which is responsible for a whole-of-government approach to managing complex hoarding and domestic squalor cases.

 Image of the Buried in Treasures workbook